cgrates/cgrates/docs/prometheus.rst

 The PrometheusAgent operates differently than other CGRateS components that use connection failover:

-- When multiple connections are configured in stats_conns, the agent sends metrics collection requests to **all** connections, not just the first available one
+- When multiple connections are configured in stats_conns, the agent collects metrics from **all** connections, not just the first available one
 - When multiple connections are configured in cores_conns, the agent attempts to collect metrics from **all** connections, labeling them with their respective node_id
 - The agent processes metrics requests only when Prometheus sends a scrape request to the configured HTTP endpoint